RCM Denials Management

 The increases

 We have a significant increase in both because this is angled up at something approaching 45 degrees.
 It’s a steep increase over four months, a very steep increase.
-The denials count goes from about 4,000 in a month to almost 7,000 denials per month.
+The denials count goes from about 4,000 in a month to almost 7,000 denials per month in denials management.
 In the course of four months, that’s a very, very significant increase.
 And it looks like both of those percentages are tracking the same.

 Interpretation